Method Overloading and Method Overriding in C#

 Method Overloading in C#

-Method overloading in C# allows the defining of multiple methods with the same name in the same class but with different parameters.
+Method overloading in C# allows the definition of multiple methods with the same name in the same class but with different parameters.
 These methods perform similar tasks but can accept different types or numbers of parameters, enabling flexibility and enhancing code readability and reusability.

 Why Do We Need Method Overloading in C#?